Bartlomiej-Stec/php-create-implementation/README.md

 # PHP create implementation
 A Visual Studio Code extension for implementing all required methods.
 When called from an interface or abstract class, it will create a new file with the implementation.
-When called from an implementation, it will check if all required methods are implemented, add any missing methods, and add any missing use namespaces."
+When called from an implementation, it will check if all required methods are implemented, add any missing methods, and add any missing use namespaces.

 ## Usage